DaoyuanLi2816/CommonLit---Evaluate-Student-Summaries/README.md

 Daoyuan Li - [Kaggle Profile](https://www.kaggle.com/distiller)

-I am a Competitions Expert on Kaggle, with multiple competition participations and several bronze medals.
+I am a Competitions Expert on Kaggle, with multiple competition participations and several medals.

 For more details about the competition, please visit the [Kaggle competition page](https://kaggle.com/competitions/commonlit-evaluate-student-summaries).